-We have audited the accompanying financial statements of Georgia Behavioral Health Services, Inc., (a nonprofit organization), which comprise the statement of financial position as of December 31, 2014, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying consolidated financial statements of Georgia Behavioral Health Services, Inc. (a nonprofit organization), which comprise the consolidated statements of financial position as of December 31, 2016, and the related consolidated statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the financial statements.